Final report for FNE23-034

 4. Weather Data Collection

 Concerns earlier in the summer of 2023 arose when it appeared Davis weather stations didn't have a supportive LoRaWAN integration, and individual components for the only LoRaWAN-specific option we could find were ordered from a company based in China.
 However, once we acquired everything, we found out that we had to source the tripod mounting brackets ourselves, as the company in China only worked with local distributors for those parts and there weren’t any distributors in the US or anywhere else as far as we could tell.
 We considered the Davis Vantage Pro2 Weather Station as well since it’s widely used in the agricultural industry, however we felt that the weather stations that are part of the NEWA IPM program could provide us and other northeastern farms with an additional added value through being able to connect the weather stations to the NEWA website and run pest, disease, and crop models based on the local weather data collected, leading us to favor weather stations compatible with this integration.
 Therefore, to study weather differences near and away from Lake Ontario, in 2025 we were planning on doing a weather data study with a KestrelMet 6000 Weather Station.
 From talks with fellow growers, this weather station was recommended to us as the best option compatible with the NEWA system.
 The KestrelMet 6000 can be purchased either to upload data via Wi-Fi or cellular connection, and we’d hoped to use Wi-Fi to avoid the monthly cellular costs.
 However, we found out our Wi-Fi router could not be dual band in order to be compatible, which ours unfortunately are.
 Therefore, the company recommended the AgroMET & IP-100 Package, which comes with a unit that can be plugged into a Wi-Fi router and connects to the weather station up to 100 ft away.
 We set up the weather station with a mount post on our deer fence surrounding the orchard block associated with this grant with the solar panel facing south.
 We were able to collect data on an AmbientWeatherNet portal, but we noticed that no precipitation data was showing up, even after heavy rain events.
 We ended up working with the company over the course of several weeks to troubleshoot and swap various parts out to no avail.
-We decided to ship the unit back so it could be tested and have since received the unit from the company after verification that everything should be in order and will look to redeploy when the weather is nicer again.
-In our original grant submission we’d hoped to work with 2-3 other farms with already-established weather stations in the NEWA system to compare weather patterns over a period of time, but unfortunately the main weather station we’d hoped to get data from has since been retired.
-As an alternative, we’re considering fabricating some metal frames for the Chinese LoRaWAN weather station we’d ordered back in the summer of 2023 to fill this need.
+We decided to ship the unit back so it could be tested and received the unit from the company after verification that everything should be in order a couple weeks later.
+We have since worked with the company to redeploy the weather station and confirmed the new location has appropriate signal strength for precipitation readings.
+Proximity to a metal barn could’ve played a role in affecting the weather station’s ability to pick up precipitation before.
+In our original grant submission, we’d hoped to work with 2-3 other farms with already-established weather stations in the NEWA system to compare weather patterns over a period of time, but unfortunately the main weather station we’d hoped to get data from has since been retired.

 5. Asset Tracking